 With mortgage lenders, credit score is very important.
 Credit score can also be a factor in determining your insurance premium.
-Insurers use a credit-based scoring system to predict the likelihood of future claims, and a low score could have a negative impact.
+Insurers in most states use a credit-based scoring system to predict the likelihood of future claims, and a low score could have a negative impact.

 The good news is that this is something you can work on well before you start house-hunting.
 Paying bills on time, using credit wisely, and taking care of long-term debt are all smart financial practices in general, and they become even more important during the home buying process.